psadmin-io/ps-vagabond/README.md

 ### Download ###

-To get started, simply download the zipfile and extract the contents to whichever directory you choose.
+To get started, simply download the [zipfile](https://github.com/jrbing/ps-vagabond/archive/master.zip) and extract the contents to whichever directory you choose.
 If you need to manage more than one PeopleSoft Application, it is recommended that you create separate Vagabond installations for each application.
 For example:

 ```
-C:\vagabond
+E:\vagabond
    ├─ fscm92
    └─ hcm92
 ```